Table of Contents

 Think of your domain strategy as choosing prime locations for your physical stores worldwide, but in the digital world.

-Local Domain Strategy: Become a Digital Local
+Domain Local Strategy: Becoming a Digital Local Market Leader

 Consider a brand with global aspirations, "AwesomeWidgets."
 A local strategy in practice would be implemented as follows: